microsoft/code-with-engineering-playbook/developer-experience/readme.md

 - Improved Quality - When its easy to debug and test, developers will do more of it.
 This will translate to fewer defects being introduced.
 - Easier Onboarding & Adoption - When dev essential tasks are automated, there is less documentation to write and, subsequently, less to read to get started!

+**Most importantly, the customer will continue to accrue these benefits long after the code-with engagement.**

 ## Measures

-### Time to First Debug (aka F5 Contract)
+### Time to First E2E Result (aka F5 Contract)

-Assuming a laptop/pc that has never run the solution, how long does it take to start debugging the solution end-to-end.
+Assuming a laptop/pc that has never run the solution, how long does it take to setup and run the whole system end-to-end and see a result.

 ### Time To First Commit